c-h-/universal-native-boilerplate/README.md

-  enable-all        Enable all platforms build <platform>  Builds the app for the supplied platform run <platform>    Builds and runs the app on the supplied platform clean[:target]    Clean all caches (npm, yarn).
+  enable-all        Enable all platforms build <platform>  Builds the app for the supplied platform run <platform>    Builds and runs the app on the supplied platform clean[:target]    Clean all caches.
 Or, include a single target.

 Options:
   -p, --production  Build a production, releaseable version.
 Defaults to debug version.